TheAspiringHacker/Scribble/README.md

 The editor is implemented in vanilla JavaScript.
 Navigate to `editor/index.html` in your browser to test the editor.

-The language is implemented in OCaml and requires Oasis to build.
+The language is implemented in OCaml and requires Dune to build.

-Run `oasis setup` in the `lang` directory to generate a Makefile.
-Then, run `make`.
-Make sure to use the latest version of the OCaml compiler!
+Run `jbuilder runtest to run the tests`.

 ## Deploying
 The repository is hosted on GitHub for development, but on GitLab for deployment